mohitjain/mohitjain/_posts/2012-12-17-5-explaining-views-in-backbone-js-learning-backbone-js.md

 <!--more-->

-So lets add all these in out class, so we have something like this:
+So let's add all these in out class, so we have something like this:

 {% highlight javascript %}

 var Person = Backbone.Model.extend({
     defaults: {
         name: 'Guest User',
         age: 23,
         occupation: 'worker'
     }
 });

 var PersonView = Backbone.View.extend({